Althories/vrm-porting-guide-troubleshooting/texturing.md

 Q2: My model is textured, but there's a purple tint over it!

 > A2: You're missing base.vtf in your materials/models/yourmodel_pm folder.
-Make sure to have that in there!
+Or, you have base.vtf and there's a typo (or typos) in a file (or files) referencing base.vtf.
+Check your .vmt files to make sure your lines are correct!

 Q3: My model is correctly textured, but the square icon for my model in the playermodel selector is untextured.